hahmed/quicsilver/README.md

 # Quicsilver

-A minimal HTTP/3 server implementation for Ruby using Microsoft's MSQUIC library.
+HTTP/3 server for Ruby with Rack support.

-## Features

-- **Minimal HTTP/3 Server**: Basic QUIC server with TLS support
-- **Minimal HTTP/3 Client**: Basic QUIC client for testing
-- **TLS Certificate Support**: Self-signed certificate generation
-- **Simple API**: Easy-to-use Ruby interface
+Disclaimer: currenly in early prototype.

 ## Installation